 Encoder Bar tab of the window settings pop-up.

-possibility to transfer values of properties to other objects also supports the
+The possibility to transfer values of properties to other objects also supports the following selected objects:

 To label group 1 with the name of the selected attribute, type: